-Along with many other target-driven industries, recruitment can feel incredibly stressful at times.
+As a target-driven industry, recruitment can feel incredibly stressful at times.
 It’s a fast-paced, competitive business, with targets to hit - not to mention juggling the expectations of multiple clients, candidates, and managers.
 For many it can mean long hours chained to the desk, doing everything you can to make sure you’re coming out on top.

-This International Stress Awareness Week we want to highlight that stress should NOT be the norm in our industry.
-Whilst it’s not without its rewards - often with lucrative remuneration packages to compensate for the stressful working conditions, it’s time to start considering if the high OTE (I’m guessing your readers will know what this is) and status that comes with being the top earner is worth the potential health risks.
+April is International Stress Awareness Month, and this year we want to highlight that stress should NOT be the norm in our industry, or any!
+Whilst it’s not without its rewards - often with lucrative remuneration packages to compensate for the stressful working conditions - it’s time to start considering if the high OTE and status that comes with being the top earner is worth the potential health risks.

 The signs of stress can sometimes be hard to spot and may seem like symptoms of a busy work and social life, but they can include: